Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that returns a set of all elements present in only one set
+Add a function that returns the number of keys in a dictionary